-ADCA recommends that alcoholic beverages should carry warning labels on the risks of alcohol in all instances, not just prior to or during pregnancy (ADCA submission 2008).
+ADCA, with strong support from the AOD and NGO sectors, recommends that alcoholic beverages should carry warning labels on the risks of alcohol in all instances, not just prior to or during pregnancy (ADCA submission 2008).

 In addition, alcoholic beverages should include nutritional information as part of the health information requirements.
 At present these are exempt, so many young women who drink highly sweetened RTDs are unaware of how many calories they consume.